 The server brings your bill.
-If you’re paying with credit, the server takes your card, swipes it in a portable credit card processing device, and then hands you the swiper so you can enter the amount of your gratuity and sign right on screen.
+If you’re paying with credit, the server takes your card, swipes it in a portable credit card processing device, and then hands you the device so you can enter the amount of your gratuity and sign right on screen.

 In concept, this is completely straightforward and convenient.
 No more ballpoint pens to keep track of!
 It cuts out multiple steps for the server and the establishment and it saves lots of waiting time: Servers no longer need to return to a centralized processing location to run the customer’s credit card and print the traditional paper receipts for signature.

-Plus, the mobile swiper theoretically eliminates the customer’s having to do the math to figure out the tip.
+Plus, the mobile device theoretically eliminates the customer’s having to do the math to figure out the tip.
 You can select a percentage of the total for your gratuity, a specific dollar amount, or no tip at all.

 The Tipping Point